Developers-Collective/NSMBWerPlus/README.md

 It also includes an edited 01-01 and 01-06 that removes old unused sprite settings from Nintendo set on the Rolling Hills that, now would crash NSMBWer.
-They are different flags for the Rolling Hill recolors that don't exist in base Newer.
-(I plan to fix this as to not keep slightly modified vanilla files included with the mod)
+They are different flags for the Rolling Hill recolors that don't exist in base Newer (I plan to fix this as to not keep slightly modified vanilla files included with the mod)

 #### Kamek